-Black Lives Matter Activist Took Part in Storming of Capitol
+Black Lives Matter activist took part in storming of Capitol

 Police said Thursday that 68 people had been arrested in the city, including 41 on Capitol grounds.
 Charges included unlawful entry and unlawful possession of a firearm, according to arrest data.

 Rubble is seen near a breached entrance a day after protesters broke into the U.S. Capitol, in Washington on Jan.
 7, 2021.
-(Brendan Smialowski/AFP via Getty Images)
+(Brendan Smialowski/AFP)

 “Protesters weren’t really, like, trying to burn anything down, they weren’t really trying to break anything, their main motive was to make it into the chambers,” Sullivan told KUTV.
 “Those protesters got really angry and busted through those officers really quickly, and yeah, you could really freely move around, you could go into any room and look out the window, so it was really surreal to see,” he added.